Study Notes on Bounding OVB 🌀 in Causal ML

 Robustness Value

 Another useful concept is the Robustness Value (RV) which represents the minimum strength of confounding required to change a study’s conclusions.
 This provides a clear threshold for evaluating the robustness of results.
-For instance, if a study finds that confounders would need to explain more than 5% of residual variation to alter the conclusions, researchers can debate whether such strong confounding is plausible in their context.

 References